Person walking along a garden path areal view

-Offshore income and gains that have been previously unreported can be disclosed through the WDF.
+Unreported offshore income and gains can be disclosed through the WDF

-It is vitally important that you ensure you have correctly declared any income and gains in respect of offshore assets and paid all appropriate UK tax, or you could face severe penalties from HMRC.
+It is imperative that you ensure you have correctly reported any income and gains in respect of offshore assets and paid all appropriate UK tax, or you could suffer severe penalties from HMRC.

 It is a two-step process, whereby an initial notification of intention to make a disclosure is made to HMRC.

-HMRC will then issue a disclosure reference number, which triggers the start of a 90-day window to submit the disclosure and pay the tax, interest and penalty calculated as due.
+HMRC will then issue a disclosure reference number, which triggers the start of a 90-day window to submit the disclosure and pay the tax, interest and penalty determined as due.

 Although this seems simple, there are a lot of variables that need to be considered when deciding how much of a penalty to offer and how many years to disclose.
 For this reason, it is essential to get professional advice.